-This policy has been developed in consultation with staff, pupils and parents.
+This policy has been developed in consultation with staff, pupils and parents/carers.
 The consultation and policy development process involved the following steps:

-- 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
-Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
-Parent/stakeholder consultation parents and any interested parties were invited to respond to this policy through completing a feedback form or to contact school. - 4.
+- 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
+Parent/stakeholder consultation parents/carers and any interested parties were invited to attend a meeting about the policy - 4.
 Pupil consultation we investigated what exactly pupils want from their RSE - 5.
 Ratification once amendments were made, the policy was shared with governors and ratified